Press and embargo policies

 Communication with the media

-Each Nature Research journal produces and distributes to a registered list a press release summarizing upcoming content.
+We produce and distribute press releases summarizing upcoming content to a list of registered journalists.
 Journalists are encouraged to read the full version of any papers they wish to cover, and are given the names and contact details of corresponding authors.
 They receive access to the full text of papers about a week before publication on a password-protected website, together with other relevant material (for example, an accompanying News and Views article, and any extra images provided by the authors).
 The content of the press release and papers is embargoed until the time and date clearly stated on the press release.

 Papers that are deemed especially newsworthy are highlighted by a brief summary on the press release for that journal, written by the editors and the press office.
 Authors may therefore receive calls or emails from the media during this time; we encourage them to cooperate with journalists so that media coverage of their work is accurate and balanced.
 Authors whose papers are scheduled for publication may also arrange their own publicity (for instance through their institutional press offices), but they must strictly adhere to our media embargo and are advised to coordinate their own publicity with our press office.